I have a weak point when it comes to adventurous activities. I mean, I HAVE to do them!

 Once we had all our gear, it was time to practice in a small ladder structure.
 This is to make sure you can go up and down the ladders, latch your harness on and off when required, and most of all, follow directions.

 We all shined in our test and were ready to leave the Climb Base.
 We passed through a short tunnel and harnessed ourselves to the cord that runs the entire length of the climb, so from that moment on, I knew we were ready to go!

-The Bridge, The Climb
+The Sydney Bridge, The Climb

 As I often do when it comes to structures, I like to learn the history and the technical side behind them.
 I find that it makes my experience much more interesting and helps me get more out of it.

-Warning: Some architectural geeky content ahead.
+Warning: Some geeky architectural content ahead.
 Proceed with caution.